 Retinoblastoma survivors can also pass this form of cancer on to their children.
 If your child has retinoblastoma, particularly the hereditary type, there is an increased chance that he or she may develop a second cancer in later years.
-We offer genetic counseling to answer all your questions about inherited diseases, providing comprehensive evaluation, education, and support.
+We offer genetic counseling to answer all your questions about inheritance risks, providing comprehensive evaluation, education, and support.

 Schedule an appointment by calling the Kellogg Eye Center at 734-764-7558.